 I look for stability (during any recession or major market correction) from the Canadian equity component, while many of the U.S. stocks provide the growth kicker.

-Canadian wide moat update to the end of August 2024
+Canadian wide moat update to the end of December 2024

-Here’s the total return chart from testfolio.
+Here’s the total return chart from Portfolio Visualizer.

-Here’s the Wider Moat Portfolio.
+Here’s the Wider Moat Portfolio, with ZLB also shown.

 I really like Waste Connections as a moat stock.
 It would have contributed to the outperformance.
 That said, the valuation seems very stretched in 2024.
 I did not add that stock to the total return evaluation.